Chicago/dev.cityofchicago.org/_posts/2018-09-13-multiple-location-columns.md

 Should there be significant updates to the situation, we will update this post and will re-add these cards someday if we are able to do so in a way that we consider reliable.

 Note that some other types of [map visualizations](https://support.socrata.com/hc/en-us/articles/360000626547-Publishing-and-Visualizing-Geospatial-Data) that end users can create are also subject to this quirk.

-If you have any questions about this issue, we recommend opening a [support ticket](https://support.socrata.com/hc/en-us/requests/new) directly with Socrata, in order to get the most current and accurate information.
+Socrata is tracking this problem as a [known issue](https://support.socrata.com/hc/en-us/articles/360008376273).
+If you have any questions about it, we recommend referring to that article or opening a [support ticket](https://support.socrata.com/hc/en-us/requests/new) directly with Socrata.